Companies

 There’s the morning shift, there’s the night shift, and then there’s the swing shift.
 Sometimes called the afternoon or second shift, this type of schedule is most common in businesses that are either: a) open 24 hours or b) are busiest late at night.

 The exact hours of a swing shift can vary widely and largely depend on your field.
-Typically, the afternoon shift hours stretch from 3 p.m. to midnight, give or take a few hours on either side.
+Typically, the afternoon shift hours stretch from 3 p.m. to midnight, give or take a few hours on either side, ending work very late at night or in the early hours of the morning.

 A few industries that have a swing shift include: